Key Takeaways

 What Can You Use Your GI Bill For?

-But the cost of college isn’t the only thing your GI bill benefit can provide.
+The cost of college isn’t the only thing your GI Bill benefit can provide.
 You can use the benefit for higher education or to develop specific skills, such as a trade school or even a professional certification program.

 The VA doesn’t approve all education programs for funding through the Post-9/11 GI Bill, but the list is quite long.
 Some approved programs include, but aren’t limited to: